The Banking Regulation Review: Brazil

 - fostering technological developments and modernisation; and

-Bearing in mind all of the updates implemented in 2019 and the general economic scenario, it is likely that local authorities will remain active, and further improvements and innovations may be expected.
-It is clear that new technology and its adoption by the local market will continue to be one of the main focuses of discussion in the next few years.
+Bearing in mind all of the updates implemented in 2020 and the general economic scenario, it is likely that local authorities will remain active, and further improvements and innovations may be expected.
+It is clear that new technology and its adoption by the local market will continue to be one of the main focuses of discussion in the coming years.

-1 Tiago A D Themudo Lessa is a partner and Rafael José Lopes Gaspar, Gustavo Ferrari Chauffaille and Vittoria Cervantes de Simoni are associates at Pinheiro Neto Advogados.
+1 Tiago A D Themudo Lessa is a partner, Rafael José Lopes Gaspar and Gustavo Ferrari Chauffaille are associates and Vinicius Gonzaga is a legal assistant at Pinheiro Neto Advogados.

 3 Federal Law No. 4,595 of 31 December 1964.

-4 Government-owned and private financial institutions form the SFN.
+4 Government-owned and private financial institutions form the National Financial System.
 Private financial institutions include commercial banks, investment banks, universal banks, exchange banks, credit, financing and investment companies, securities dealerships, brokerage firms, credit unions and leasing companies.

 5 If a bank opts to also have an investment banking department, it will be subject to CVM regulatory authority with respect to its investment banking activities.